 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world . . . that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity

 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God

 — Hebrews 4:14 (vertical view)

-The second event in Exodus shows us a lamb that was slain that spared their first born and issued their release from slavery.
-The first one in the creation account includes this as well according to John the author of Revelation
+The second water separating event shows us a lamb that was slain that spared their firstborn and issued their release from slavery.
+The first one in the creation account includes this as well according to John the author of Revelation.

 All who dwell on the earth will worship him, whose names have not been written in the Book of Life of the Lamb slain from the foundation of the world